Poikilos/EnlivenMinetest/README.md

 ## Known issues:
+* ENLIVEN installer should be signed via a code signing license to avoid browser warnings and possible issues with virus scanners (NOTE: Squirrel.Windows has signing available such as via:
+./src\.nuget\NuGet.exe pack .\ENLIVEN.<version>.nuspec
+squirrel --releasify .\ENLIVEN.<version>.nupkg <your code signing options here>
+* ENLIVEN/games/ENLIVEN contents should be updated (unchanged from minetest_game):
+	* game_api.txt should differentiate between ENLIVEN and minetest_game
+	* README.txt should differentiate between ENLIVEN and minetest_game
+	* settingtypes.txt should document minetest.conf settings for various mods
+	* LICENSE.txt should note correct author of header and anything else specified
+* Mods in Mods,WIP need LICENSE and README with author, and removal of default in depends.txt where not dependent on default
 * Preciousness in trm_compassgps has not been audited
 * Installer script does not copy certain stuff to the config files due to permissions unless runs as root (the rest is designed to run as sudoer, and use sudo only as needed)
 * minetestserver-update-from-git.sh usually doesn't work right.
 Normally just rename your minetest folder then clone it from git instead.